Since 1996, we have trained over 5,000 nonprofit teams in the United States, Canada, the United Kingdom, and several countries in Europe.

 As you scale the model to major gifts, you will likely be adding more development staff, which will be justified by the return on investment your organization will realize in major gifts.

 Getting everyone on board with the basics of the model is critical to success.
 Invite them to do any or all of the following to learn more about Benevon:

 - Have them watch either of our online videos, Eight Minutes to Sustainable Funding, or Creating Sustainable Funding for Your Nonprofit 55-Minute Recorded Seminar, which outline the Benevon Model, presented by our Founder and CEO, Terry Axelrod.

-- Join us for one of our free introductory seminars, calls, or webinars.
+- Watch one of our free, recorded introductory webinars.

 - Read the Eight Guiding Principles of Benevon.